Penitto/online_classifier/README.md

-# ОНЛАЙН КЛАССИФИКАТОР КАРТИНОК

-Веб-апп с простой классификацией картинок.

-Модель.
-MobileNetV3
+# Online image classification (Imagenet)

+Web-app online classifier powered by EfficientNet B4 pretrained on Imagenet.

 ## TODO:

- - Показывать на первой странице недавние классификации

- - Сделать предсказания модели лучше

- - Сделать странички более съедобными

- - Залить контейнер с requirements на хаб, чтобы не скачивать и не устанавливать их постоянно

- - Попробовать модели не в родном `.pth`, а прогонять через другие фреймворки

- - Закинуть это в тг бота???
+ - Show recent classifications

+ - Make web pages more beautiful

+ - Try to use telegram bot

  ## HOW TO:

+Firstly you need to build docker image with requirements: `docker build ./web/requirements_Dockerfile -t python_req:latest`.

- Just `docker compose up`, wait and check `<localhost>:<your_port>`.
+After that `docker compose up`, wait and check `<localhost>:<your_port>`.